jellyfin/jellyfin.org/docs/general/installation/synology.md

 Settings can be reviewed at this screen.
 Check the `Run this container after the wizard is finished` checkbox and click `Apply` if everything looks correct.
 The container should now be shown in the `Container` tab.

-Browse to `http://SERVER_IP:8096` to access the web client.
+Browse to `http://SERVER_IP:8096` in a browser on a other device to finish setting up the Jellyfin server.
-If you used a different port, replace 8096 with the port you used.
+If a different port was used, replace `8096` with the port used instead.

 ## earlier versions of DSM